Idealized Global Models of Accretion Disks with Strong Toroidal Magnetic Fields: Results

 \section{Results}

 \figu\ref{fig:proj} illustrates the gas morphology of the highest resolution model h05n512t3 from large to small scales at the end of the simulation ($t/t_0=3.3\times10^4$).
 The material from large scales ($\gtrsim 100\,r_0$) inflows radially and circularizes around $R_\mathrm{circ}$ due to the initial angular momentum, forming a rotationally supported turbulent accretion disk.
 Below we present the results of the simulations with a focus on the disk within $\sim R_\mathrm{circ}$.
+We first describe the resolution-dependent magnetic transition of the disk, then analyze the structure, vertical collapse, angular momentum transport, and magnetic-field evolution of the fiducial model, and finally present robustness tests varying the initial field strength and geometry, numerical method, and mesh refinement.

+Before presenting the diagnostics, we define the averaging and fluctuation conventions used in the analysis below.
+For a quantity $A$, the azimuthal average at fixed $(R,z)$ is